We respect and protect the privacy of our users.

 - The address of the referring page.

-The Department of the Environment and Energy examines this information to determine the traffic through the server and to specific pages or applications.
+The department examines this information to determine the traffic through the server and to specific pages or applications.
 In order to deliver better services, we also perform statistical analysis to establish priorities and allocate resources.

 No attempt will be made to identify users or their browsing activities except in the unlikely event of an investigation, where a law enforcement agency may exercise a warrant to inspect server logs.